Trolling

 It is

-waves, in which case the positioning of lures is less
+in which case the positioning of lures is less critical.
+It

-critical.
-It is also important to note that the rougher and
+is also important to note that the rougher and choppier the

-choppier the sea the harder it is to distinguish where the
+sea the harder it is to distinguish where the pressure waves

-pressure waves are, though with a little experience you will
+are, though with a little experience you will get to know

-get to know how properly set lures appear and behave and
+how properly set lures appear and behave and position them

 Until we can interview a game fish we

-the years we have come to understand why some lures
+years we have come to understand why some lures consistently

-consistently catch more fish than others.
-It appears that
+catch more fish than others.
+It appears that they work

-they work because they trigger feeding and, or aggression
+because they trigger feeding and, or aggression responses.

-responses.
-Basically in the world of the predator anything
+Basically in the world of the predator anything that moves

-that moves and easily caught is possibly edible, the more
+and easily caught is possibly edible, the more like

-like something it’s used to eating and the sicker or more
+something it’s used to eating and the sicker or more wounded

 hunting response.
 A cat will attack anything that comes